 Travel to Charleston

 As you begin to make plans for your travel to Charleston, you may find the following information helpful.
-Charleston can be reached easily by bus, train or commercial airline from major ports of entry such as New York, Washington DC, Miami, Atlanta, Charlotte, Los Angeles or San Francisco.
-The city is also served by the Greyhound bus company.
+Charleston can be reached easily by commercial airline from major ports of entry such as New York, Washington DC, Miami, Atlanta, Charlotte, Los Angeles or San Francisco.
+The city is also served by the Greyhound bus company and Amtrak train service.
 Several major airlines serve Charleston such as Delta, US Air, and United.
-The airport is only a few minutes from the College of Charleston campus by taxi.
+The airport is approximately 20 minutes from the College of Charleston campus by taxi.
 Taxi/Shuttle service is also available from the railroad and bus station.

-If you cannot be met upon your arrival at the airport because of unexpected schedule changes and you will be living on campus, take a taxi/shuttle to the Public Safety Office on campus.
-Their telephone number is 843.953.4980.
-Public Safety is located at 81 B St. Philips Street in the ground floor of the parking garage.
-A Public Safety Officer will assist you with your on-campus housing.
+If you cannot be met upon your arrival to the airport because of unexpected schedule changes and you will be living on campus, take a taxi/shuttle from the airport to the Public Safety Office on campus.
+The telephone number there is 1.843.953.4980.
+Public Safety is located at 81 B St Philip Street in the ground floor of the St Philip parking garage.
+An officer will assist you with your on-campus housing.